 3 – The Book on Rental Property Investing | By Brandon Turner

-Brandon Turner’s The Book on Rental Property Investing is a practical guide based on a step-by-step manual that focuses on a long-term approach with rental property.
+Brandon Turner’s The Book on Rental Property Investing is a practical guide based on a step-by-step manual that focuses on a long-term approach to rental property.
 He advocates that real estate investing is not a quick-rich program but taking practical steps and building sound methods for the long-term outcome.

 This book is highly recommended to just about anyone involved in real estate investing.
-There is a wealth of information and it is considered one of the newer additions to the market in real estate investing that stands out.
+There is a wealth of information, and it is considered one of the newer additions to the market in real estate investing that stands out.